 Victims of domestic violence are often coerced into criminal activity by their abusers.
 Their lives or their children’s lives can also be threatened to the point where they may have little choice but to fight back.
 Therefore, when victims of domestic violence are charged with fighting back against their abusers or committing a crime that an abuser forced them into, they should be allowed to present evidence of abuse they suffered.
 This means that victims should not only be allowed to present evidence during prosecution, but also if they have been convicted but never had the chance to reveal the true nature of the circumstances surrounding the charges against them.

 When the film CRIME AFTER CRIME premiered in January of 2011, only California had a law allowing such evidence to be presented after conviction, and only one other state had an effort underway to pass similar legislation.
 Now efforts to introduce similar legislation are in progress in:

-CALIFORNIA California was the first state to pass a law that allows incarcerated survivors of abuse to petition for their freedom.
+CALIFORNIA – In 2002, California was the first state to enact a law that allows incarcerated survivors of abuse to petition for their freedom.
 Click here to read about the legislation already in effect.
-Now efforts are underway to strengthen the legal means for incarcerated survivors of domestic violence to challenge their criminal convictions.
-These efforts are currently centered on Assembly Bills 593 and 1593, also known as “The Sin By Silence Bills.”

 GEORGIA – The Georgia Coalition Against Domestic Violence has met with the Governor’s Criminal Justice Reform Council to bring new legislation to Georgia on behalf of incarcerated victims of abuse.